YinHK-gameDev/unity-learn/scripting cheestsheet/object/gameobject/README.md

 ## Gameobject

+Base class for all entities in Unity Scenes.

+Inherited from Unity Object class

 ### Set game object
 > Declare **`public GameObject <name>`** in script, then drag game object into inspecter inside that GameObject field.